maxalencar/java-spring-cloud-webflux-file-uploader/README.md

 	gradle bootRun

-4. Inside the upload-client folder run the code below: (Optional)
+4. Inside the uploader-client folder run the code below: (Optional)

 	npm start

-If you are using the upload client for test, Angular Live Development Server is listening on localhost:4200, open your browser on <code> http://localhost:4200/ </code>.
+If you are using the uploader client for test, Angular Live Development Server is listening on localhost:4200, open your browser on <code> http://localhost:4200/ </code>.

 If you are using another client, please use the URL <code> http://localhost:8089/upload </code>.